srid/neuron/doc/Guide/Plugins/Tags/Tag Queries.md

 The above list was produced by the link query `[[z:zettels?tag=walkthrough]]`.[^folge]

-See [[experimental]] for a real-world example of link queries on this site.

 ## Hierarchical tags

 Queries can also link to zettels whose [[Tags]] match a glob pattern.
 Two kinds of patterns in particular are noteworthy: